react-navigation/react-navigation.github.io/docs/navigation-key.md

 ### Usage with [`replace`](navigation-actions.html#replace)

 With the `replace` navigation action, `key` is a required parameter used for identifying the route to be replaced.
-If you use the helper function `this.props.navigation.replace`, we will automatically substitute the key of the current route.
+If you use the helper function `navigation.replace`, we will automatically substitute the key of the current route.

 ### Usage with `goBack`